d3plus/d3plus-axis/example/ticks.md

   .render();
 ```

-Notice that while the tick/gridlines have been modified, the labels still appear at default intervals.
-This behavior can be overridden using the [.labels( )](https://github.com/d3plus/d3plus-axis#Axis.labels) method.
+Notice that while the ticks/gridlines have been modified, the labels still appear at default intervals.
+This behavior can be overridden using the [.labels( )](http://d3plus.org/docs/#Axis.labels) method, as seen in [this example](http://d3plus.org/examples/d3plus-axis/labels/).